Hydrophobefireman/DomShot/README.md

 ## API

-DOMShot provides ES Module for TS and JS.
+DOMShot provides ES Module for JS.

 ### 1. Import DOMShot

-(In your JS/TS File)
+(In your JS File)

 ```javascript
 import { DOMShot } from "DOMShot";